neect-aauav/credentials-writer/README.md

 ```
 <plugin_name>
 ├── /templates
+│   ├── front
+│   └── back
 ├── /fonts
 ├── /names
 └── plugin.py
 ```

-Every plugin must have a `/templates` folder, which contains the image templates of the credentials, without any of the text you want to generate.
+Every plugin must have a `/templates` folder, which contains the image templates of the credentials for both the `/front` and `/back`, without any of the text you want to generate.
 A `/fonts` folder, which contains the fonts you want to use.
 And a `/names` folder, which contains the names you want to generate.
 The program has a Tier approach (for example Staff, Participant, etc.), so each **template** and **names** file must be named according to the Tier they belong to.
 For the Staff, you would have staff.png and staff.txt.
 The **fonts** folder must contain all the fonts you want to use inside the plugin.
 The fonts must be in `.ttf` format.
 The **plugin.py** file must have the code and the logic of what you want to write.